dcat4/ensembleTax/README.md

 We see from the above that the data structures returned by our two taxonomic assignment algorithms are different.
 It is critically important that the order of sequences in the rubric and in the idtaxa-returned Taxon object are the same. idtaxa does not return sequence names, but if you did not alter the order of your sequences as you provided them to idtaxa and/or DNAStringSet when creating your rubric, the ordering should be preserved and you should be good to go.

 Here we'll run these tables through ensembleTax's pre-processing functions.
-Supplying a rubric allows ensembleTax to give each taxonomy table the same ASV- identifying information and to better track and organize your data.
+Supplying a rubric allows ensembleTax to give each taxonomy table the same ASV-identifying information and to better track and organize your data.

 ``` r
 idtax.pr2.pretty <- idtax2df(idtax.pr2.sample,